hamda-Mohan/e-commerce/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or suggestions, please contact Abdishakur at engshakrayare114@gmail.com.
+For any questions or suggestions, please contact Hamdi at duumohamed3@gmail.com
 =======
 # E-Commerce Platform